jwhitham/NeoCandle/attiny85/README.md

 - GND - Physical 4
 - Switch left (PB3) - Physical pin 2 - disable candle flicker
 - Switch right (PB4) - Physical pin 3 - disable rainbow colours
+- LED - Physical pin 5 - flashes at 2Hz when the software is working ok

+Pins 2, 3 and 5 don't need to be connected and pin 1 (reset) should be left unconnected.

 This version does not use coroutines due to lack of RAM.
 The tinySPI library is used to drive the LEDs, see http://github.com/JChristensen/tinySPI